Mesabi Range: Mining operations

 Iron-bearing rocks were noted by the Minnesota State Geologist Henry H. Eames in 1866.
-Iron ore was discovered north of Mountain Iron, Minnesota on 16 Nov.
-1890 by J. A. Nichols of the Merritt brothers.
+Iron ore was discovered north of Mountain Iron, Minnesota on November 16, 1890 by J. A. Nichols of the Merritt brothers.
 The range was defined by 1900.
 Initially underground mines were employed but these gave way to open pits so that by 1902, half the operations were conducted this way.
 The last underground mine closed in 1960.
 Natural ores eventually gave way to iron-ore concentrates from magnetite taconite so that by 1965 one third of production came from these pellets.

 Iron ore is currently mined only from open pits, although some mines operated underground early on.

 Much of the softer ore was formed close to the surface, allowing mining operations to be conducted via open pit mines.
 The world's largest open pit iron ore mine is the Hull–Rust–Mahoning Open Pit Iron Mine in Hibbing.
 In the early years of mining from the late 19th century until the 1950s, mining focus was on high grade ore that could be processed into steel without much change.
 However, when that supply dried up, focus shifted to lower-grade ore (taconite) which requires extensive processing at large mining-processing facilities before moving to port.
-The mined ore is then transported, primarily by the Duluth, Missabe and Iron Range Railway, to the ports of Two Harbors and Duluth.
-At Duluth, trains of up to eighty 100-ton open cars are moved out on massive ore docks to be dumped into "lakers" of up to 60,000 tons weight for movement to steel mills in Indiana and Ohio.
+The mined ore is then transported, primarily by the Canadian National Railway, to the ports of Two Harbors and Duluth, and by BNSF Railway to Superior, Wisconsin.
+At Duluth, trains of up to eighty 100-ton open cars are moved out on massive ore docks to be dumped into "lakers" with tonnages of up to 60,000 for shipment to steel mills in Indiana and Ohio.